 If you’re feeling crafty, you can simply buy memory foam online and make your own memory foam pet bed.

 You’ll need a cover of some sort.
 You can sew your own removable cover, using a washable fabric.
-Or, just try to find a removable cover for sale online and base the size of your bed around this.
+Or, just try to find aa cover for sale online and base the size of your bed around this.

 Having a removable cover is important so you can keep it clean.